Prisjakt/feed-specification/docs/feeds/promotion/fields/long_title.md

 ### Don´t

-- Don’t use titles that may mislead customers.
+- Don't use titles that may mislead customers.